About this Collection

 With the continued increase in human development, our landscape is increasingly covered with barriers and obstructions in areas where birds fly.
 Collision hazards for birds come in many forms and can affect many types of birds (nocturnal and diurnal migrants, residents; small or large birds).

-Whether a bird is at risk of collision with particular type of Aircrafts, Buildings and Glass, Communication Towers, Electric Utility Lines, Road Vehicles, and Wind Turbines.
+Whether a bird is at risk of collision with particular type of Aircrafts, Buildings and Glass, Communication Towers, Nighttime Lighting, Electric Utility Lines, Road Vehicles, and Wind Turbines.
 We offer some solutions that you can implement around your home or business to help prevent bird collisions.depends on a number of factors related to the bird, infrastructure, and location.
 Understanding why birds collide with structures can lead to effective solutions for reducing collision risk.
 To learn more about specific infrastructure that pose collision risks to birds, visit the following pages:

 The following factors can affect bird collision risk.